-The Risks Of Public WiFi: Hackers Are Waiting For You
+The Risks of Public WiFi: Hackers Are Waiting for You

 - Identity Theft – It is not an understatement to warn that unsecured public WiFi could blow up your life.
 Unprotected online work can expose users to identity theft.
 Hackers know how to piece together private data gleaned from your mobile devices to steal money from your bank accounts and credit cards.
 Even worse, they can steal unique identifying data such as social security numbers and other profiling data, including: